HongshuW/EventB_Agent/README.md

 Under "Program to Run", select `Run an application`. <br>
 Select `Plug-ins > Launch with: Plug-ins selected below`.
 Search for `test` and then click on `Deselect All`.
 Click on `Validate Plug-ins` to detect issues with the selected plug-ins. <br>
 Apply and Run.

+## Run Event-B Agent
+### Configuration
+Run the Rodin plug-in as instructed above.

+In `Window > Preferences > Event-B Agent Preference`, configure preferences for running the experiments.

+#### LLM Setting
+Select a LLM and provide the API key.

+#### Experiment Setting
+- Dataset Location: full path to the dataset, e.g. `<path to Event-B Agent>\resources\datasets`
+- Log Location: specify a directory to store the logs during the experiments
+- Data Analysis Results Location: specify a directory to store the data analysis results, e.g. `<path to Event-B Agent>\data_analysis`
+- Group of Analyzed Data: specify a file name to store extract data, e.g., `EventBAgent`, then the extracted will be stored in `<path to Event-B Agent>\data_analysis\EventBAgent.txt` for further analysis
+- The remaining options control which component of Event-B Agent is enabled, and how many iterations of LLM invocations are allowed as specified in the paper

+#### Input Setting
+To run experiments in the paper, do not select `Is using PDF input`.

+### Run the Experiments
+`Event-B Agent > Evaluation`

+### Data Analysis
+`Event-B Agent > Collect Evaluation Data` will extract the data and save to `<path to Event-B Agent>\data_analysis` directory.

 ## Project Structure
 **EventB_Agent_Core** <br>